 - What are you most interested in lately, and why?

 When we give our kids space and time to share experiences safely, we support them in developing the habits of sharing and carrying others’ loads.
 These skills are priceless and will go far in helping them build other crucial life skills they will need to succeed.

 When practicing mindfulness and openness, you can be ready to hear your child’s thoughts and feelings at the moment.
 Your receptiveness makes them feel safe coming to you with the awesome and challenging things they are experiencing.
 Accepting each child’s different way of experiencing the world and their response to it communicates that their experiences matter – even if they differ from your experiences.

 Receptiveness to your child and their perspectives or experiences also communicates that they are valuable to you.
 When we respond in a way that makes our kids feel like a burden or distraction, we can short-circuit all the other healthy habits we are trying to build together.
-And let’s face it, in this culture of hand-held devices and work-at-home careers, it’s easy to be distracted from authentic presence with and receptiveness to our kids.
+And let’s face it, in this culture of hand-held devices and work-at-home careers.
+It’s easy to be distracted from authentic presence and receptiveness to our kids.

 5. Affirm their preciousness.

 How are you communicating to your children that they are loved?
 Healthy communication is made with both our words and actions.
 We must intentionally build a culture in our home that speaks of how cherished and valued our kids are.
 We need to find ways to say that they matter, are safe in this family, and are unconditionally accepted, even when we have to correct them.